 , renamed in 2002 to commemorate a young NPS ranger who was killed by Mexican drug smugglers - an event that amongst other consequences has prompted construction of a more secure fence along this part of the international border.
 Although there are plenty of cacti along the highway, and a nature trail by the visitor center, a much better appreciation of the landscape is achieved by traveling along one of two unpaved tracks: the 37 mile Puerto Blanco Drive

-to the west (most of which is closed, however) or the 21 mile Ajo Mountain Drive
+to the west (most of which requires a 4WD vehicle, however) or the 21 mile Ajo Mountain Drive

 to the east.
 As both these tracks also start near the visitor center, all activity along the main road is concentrated in this one place, though the drive further south is still scenic, and the highway continues another 5 miles through the cactus forest to Lukeville at the border with Mexico.
 Cross-country hiking